igreat/log-viewer/README.md

 ## Dependencies

 For the Front-End, the only major dependencies are jQuery and Bootsrap.
-However, for quick development we also used CORS, Marked.js and Split.js, all of which are open source and match our license.
+However, for quick development we also used CORS, Marked.js and Split.js.
+We also have jest for running tests.

 For the Back-End, here is what the requirements.txt has